denysgerasymuk799/HTML-CSS-course-project/README.md

 ## Description

-- The **idea** of the site is to describe the most important areas of human being that have helped better understand space.
+- The **idea** of the site is to describe the most important areas of human being that have helped better understand the space.

-- The **main purpose** is to interest people to learn more about space.
+- The **main purpose** is to interest people to learn more about the space.

-- Technologies - **HTML & CSS**, and more interesting are **grid** to place components of each page, and flexbox for navigation bar, and partly **JavaScript** to make our site more dynamic.
+- Technologies - **HTML & CSS**, and more interesting are **grid** to place components of each page, and **flexbox** for navigation bar, and partly **JavaScript** to make our site more dynamic.

 - Project video presentation -- https://drive.google.com/drive/folders/1tT1S4Q3-wGp6ACfvBP3fIAFvqLkkm-Ie?usp=sharing